 “We are honored to be selected to lead research critical to our nation’s grid security.
 These projects will enable ORNL researchers to continue their work for improving the reliability and resilience of energy infrastructure,” said ORNL Sustainable Electricity Program Director Tom King.
 “Through this funding, we will continue early-stage research, supporting the development of cybersecurity solutions and improving software and hardware used by electric utilities and grid operators.”

-The DarkNet project focuses on defining a secure energy delivery control system network that is independent of the public internet and uses existing but currently unused optional fiber, called “dark fiber.”
+The DarkNet project focuses on defining a secure energy delivery control system network that is independent of the public internet and uses existing but currently unused optical fiber, called “dark fiber.”
 The quantum physics project involves the development of a quantum-rooted grid security framework, carrying information in quantum states of light so that any attempt to read the information is revealed in real-time, detectable changes.
 The Malware Operational Management project brings together energy sector partners to coordinate utility system malware detection and analysis, providing real-time validation of vulnerabilities.
 The energy delivery systems project will create a tool to verify the integrity of firmware used in energy delivery system devices, without taking the equipment offline.

 ORNL is a project partner with Los Alamos National Laboratory in the quantum key distribution for the energy sector project to research, design, and prototype a quantum secure communication operation network, with trustworthy relays to extend distance and decrease cost for critical energy infrastructure.